haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 Now that we have all the necessary files ready for docking, along with several insights into the specifics of protein-DNA docking, it’s time to create the docking workflow.
 In this scenario, we will adhere to the following straightforward workflow: rigid-body docking, semi-flexible refinement in torsional angle space, molecular dynamics (MD) refinement in explicit solvent, and a final RMSD clustering step.

-Out workflow consists of the following modules:
+Our workflow consists of the following modules:
 * **topoaa**: _Generates the topologies for the CNS engine and builds missing atoms;_
 * **rigidbody**: _Performs sampling by rigid-body energy minimization (equivalent to `it0` in Haddock2.X);_
 * **caprieval**: _Calculates CAPRI metrics (i-RMSD, l-RMSD, Fnat, DockQ) with respect to the best-scored model or a provided reference structure;_